sonod4/Metrology/README.md

 # Metrology library
-This python library is aimed to be used as a tool to provide generic analysis on **pure** models.
+This python library is aimed to be used as a tool to provide metrological analysis on **pure** models on finite Hilbert spaces.

+## In a nutshell
+1) Download the library.
+2) Make sure that the file which is being executed, **has in its folder, the metrology folder with the library**.
+2) Run the model of interest (some are already implemented in the main).
+3) If wanting to sample over Ws do as [sampling over multiple Ws](#sample-over-different-ws).
+4) Having stored the data in a file, use [Plotter](#plotter) to [plot the graphs of interest](#examples-of-plots)

+## Documentation
 **Index:**
 - [Library Classes](#library-classes)
 	- [Analyzer](#analyzer)